Talal916/CSUS-CPE-CSC-EEE-Materials/README.md

 # CSUS-CPE-CSC-EEE-Materials
-Homework, labs, tests for a variety of classes.
+Homework, labs, tests for a variety of classes at California State University Sacramento.
 Feel free to share.

 CPE 166